Daru-san/SnowyDots/README.md

 - Launcher: [anyrun](https://github.com/Kirottu/anyrun 'anyrun')
 - Bar: [waybar](https://github.com/Alexays/Waybar 'waybar')

-## Flake Info

-### Packages provided by my flake

-- [gh-s](https://github.com/gennaro-tedesco/gh-s), a Github extension for searching through Github repositories
-- [zaread](https://github.com/paolop/zaread), a script that can open different files like docx files in zathura
-- [bridge-core](https://github.com/bridge-core/editor), a Minecraft add-on creator for Minecraft Bedrock Edition
-- [gh-download](https://github.com/yuler/gh-download), a Github extension for downloading any file from a Github repo without cloning it

 ## Installing NixOS

 I use my own custom nixos iso to install NixOS on my systems, the flake is at [SnowISO](https://git.sr.ht/~darumaka/SnowISO) on sr.ht.
 It has plenty of useful tools and has sway as a desktop for graphical installs.